Transportation Performance Management

 The Federal Highway Administration (FHWA) defines Transportation Performance Management (TPM) as a strategic approach that uses system information to make investment and policy decisions to achieve national performance goals.
 FHWA established a set of performance measures for State Departments of Transportation (State DOT) and Metropolitan Planning Organizations (MPO) to use as required by Moving Ahead for Progress in the 21st Century (MAP-21) Act and the Fixing America’s Surface Transportation (FAST) Act.
 The WRATS Policy Committee voted to support PM1, PM2, and PM3 targets approved by the Georgia Department of Transportation (GDOT).
 Another requirement is the System Performance Report, which presents the condition and performance of the transportation system with respect to required performance measures and documents performance targets and progress achieved in meeting the targets in comparison with previous reports.

-The Long Range Transportation Plan (LRTP) identifies the transportation needs for roads, bridges, public transportation, bicycles, pedestrians, and freight movement in the year 2035 based on the anticipated growth in the MPO area.
+The Metropolitan Transportation Plan (MTP) identifies the transportation needs for roads, bridges, public transportation, bicycles, pedestrians, and freight movement in the year 2045 based on the anticipated growth in the MPO area.

 2040 Long Range Transportation Plan

 - 2040 LRTP